felixbeaudry/XYdiversity/README.md

 # Population genetics of X and Y chromosomes in _Rumex hastatulus_

-This repository stores the code, files, and links to the sequence data used in our project investigating X and Y chromosome diversity in  _Rumex hastatulus_.
+This repository stores the code, small data files, and links to the sequence data used in our project investigating X and Y chromosome diversity in  _Rumex hastatulus_.

 ## Data access

-Here are locations of the data on the Capsicum server, for my sanity.
-Not finished yet (as of July 30).
+Here are locations of the data on the Capsicum server (U of T), for my sanity.
+Not finished yet (as of Aug.
+16).
 I'll replace these with links to public data repos later.

 #### Reference transcriptomes and genomes
 + _R. hastatulus_ transcriptome: ```/cap1/josh.hough/NC_reference```